Smavl/zola-site/page/content/posts/linkvortex.md

 We can see that the version of **Ghost** is `5.58.0`, which is vulnerable to `CVE-2023-40028`, a *Arbitrary File Read* Exploit.

-Background of the CVE:
-> Ghost is an open source content management system.
+{{ note(clickable=true, hidden=true, header="Background of the CVE:", body=" Ghost is an open source content management system.
 Versions prior to 5.59.1 are subject to a vulnerability which allows authenticated users to upload files that are symlinks.
 This can be exploited to perform an arbitrary file read of any file on the host operating system.
 Site administrators can check for exploitation of this issue by looking for unknown symlinks within Ghost's `content/` folder.
 Version 5.59.1 contains a fix for this issue.
 All users are advised to upgrade.
-There are no known workarounds for this vulnerability.
+There are no known workarounds for this vulnerability. ") }}

 Searching for an exploit I found: [Ghost Arbitrary File Read Exploit (CVE-2023-40028) By 0xDTC (Github) ](https://github.com/0xDTC/Ghost-5.58-Arbitrary-File-Read-CVE-2023-40028)